karmey77/Semester2-3_S3A7/README.md

 Features:

-    -- show images, names, and categories of 8 restaurants in Taiwan
+    -- show images, names, and categories of 8 default restaurants in Taiwan

     -- link to details of phone numbers, locations, and descriptions after clicking one of the stores

     -- show results after keyword searching, including restaurant Mandarin and English names and categories

+    -- add new restaurants

+    -- edit information of a restaurant

+    -- delete restaurants